 The “Ding Chuan” is the most important acupressure for asthma as it’s literal meaning is, “Stop Asthma, Calm Dyspnea.”
 You could find these points on both the sides of the neck bottom of your spine.
 In addition to asthma, this point also provides relief from sore throat, cough, and shoulder and back pain.

 When you are suffering from chronic asthma or cough, you might suffer from urinary leakage that is also known as stress urinary incontinence.
 It happens when the muscles of the pelvic muscles are stretched and make tiny tears in the muscle.
-In addition to strengthening these muscles, the UB 43 is also the pivotal role for all disorders related to the lungs and cough.
+In addition to strengthening these muscles, the UB 43 is also the pivotal as pressure points for lungs.

 Allergies is one of the main causes behind asthma.
 One of the common indications of allergies is “Itching Ears.”
 Ear acupressure massage also has dedicated points for asthma and cough that could be pressed during any time of the day.
 Refer the image given above to locate these points.
 It is recommended to apply pressure on your dominant side ear.
 So if you are right-handed, press the points on the right ear.